jenil13/jenil13/README.md

 - 👋 Hi, I’m Jenil Jain @jenil13
 - 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning Cloud Technologies
+- 🌱 I’m currently Devops and cloud technologies
 - 💞️ I’m looking to collaborate on open source projects as well as looking for Internship opportunities
 - 📫 How to reach me jeniljain13.jj@gmail.com